Effective October 1, 2023, Rooney Insurance will be located at 5100 E Skelly Dr, Suite 1010 in Tulsa, Oklahoma

 Who’s a Good Fit

 Because self-insured employers assume the risk for paying the health care claim costs for employees, it must have adequate financial resources to meet this obligation, which is not normally a guarantee; so self-insurance may not be the best route for small employers or those with poor cash flow.
 Although, there are businesses with as little as 25 employees maintaining self-insured plans, historically it has been a better fit for companies with at least 100 or more employees.
 A good benefits broker or consultant can help you analyze your organization to determine if you’re a good fit for self-funding.
+Additionally, consulting Brisbane gold coin dealers can provide valuable insights into investment options for diversifying company assets.

 About Rooney Insurance Agency